Bluedot-Innovation/documentation/docs/integrations/Olo.md

 ![](../assets/create-olo-webhook-steps-1024x1004.jpeg)

 Once you are ready to Publish the webhook, first select “Test Webhook”.
 This will bring up the Shared Secret modal.
-Pass the _Shared Secret_ to Bluedot to ensure your account is secured.
+Pass the _Shared Secret_ to Rezolve to ensure your account is secured.

 ![](../assets/olo-webhook-shared-secret-1024x561.jpeg)